p11abhijeetc/policybot/data/nlu/nlu.md

 - mat
 - pregnancy
 - maternity
+- pregnant
+- expecting a baby
+- expecting a child
+- expecting mother
+- going to be a mother
+- will be a new mother
+- will be a mother

 ## synonym:medical_certificate
 - doctor certificate
 - certificate from a doctor
 - medical certificate
+- doctor's certificate

 ## synonym:new
 - just started